elevata-labs/elevata/docs/architecture_overview.md

 - Full load: INSERT INTO ...
 SELECT
 - Incremental merge: upsert logic based on natural key lineage
 - Delete detection: anti-join removal of missing rows

+### 🧩 2.7.1 Materialization & Schema Drift (Planner + Applier)
+Before executing load SQL, elevata runs a **materialization planner** to safely reconcile
+physical target tables with metadata-defined schemas:

+- **Dataset renames** are detected via `TargetDataset.former_names → RENAME TABLE`
+- **Column renames** are detected via `TargetColumn.former_names → RENAME COLUMN`
+- Missing columns can be added (`ADD COLUMN`) when the dialect can render it
+- Drops are disabled by default (policy-gated)

+Important design principle:
+The planner does not create tables.
+Table provisioning is handled centrally by the load runner
+(`ensure_target_table`) and executed via the target execution engine.

 With these technical layers in place, elevata enables a clear transition from data engineering
 to business-facing data products.